John Wayne Gacy: Potential accomplices

 One of the first things Gacy told investigators after his arrest was that he had not acted alone in several of the murders: he asked whether "my associates" had been arrested.
 When questioned whether these associates had participated directly or indirectly in the killings, Gacy replied, "Directly".
 He later claimed Cram and Rossi were involved in several of the murders.
-Some criminal defense attorneys and investigators researching the possibility Gacy had not acted alone in several of the murders have said there is "overwhelming evidence Gacy worked with an accomplice".
+Some defense attorneys and investigators researching the possibility Gacy had not acted alone in several of the murders have said there is "overwhelming evidence Gacy worked with an accomplice".

 In the 1980s, Gacy informed FBI profiler Robert Ressler that "two or three" PDM employees had assisted in several murders.
 Ressler believed there were unexplained avenues to the case and that Gacy had killed more than 33 victims in multiple states.
 Gacy neither confirmed nor denied Ressler's suspicions.
-Jeffrey Rignall, who had been assaulted and tortured by Gacy in March 1978, was adamant that at one point during his ordeal, a young man with brown hair had knelt before him and watched his abuse.
-Rignall also said that he saw a light come on in another part of the house.
+Jeffrey Rignall, who had been assaulted and tortured by Gacy in March 1978, was adamant that at one point during his ordeal, a young man with brown hair had watched and participated in his abuse.

-On one occasion, three days before his arrest, during their surveillance of Gacy, two officers followed him to a bar where he met two employees—Michael Rossi and Ed Hefner.
-An anxious Gacy was observed walking with the two out of earshot of the surveillance officers to talk privately before returning closer to the officers.
+Three days before his arrest, two officers followed Gacy to a bar where he met two employees—Michael Rossi and Ed Hefner.
+An anxious Gacy was observed walking with the two out of earshot of the officers to talk before returning closer.
 Gacy said to both young men: "You'd better not let me down, you fuckers.
 You owe it to me."
 The officers then overheard sections of a hushed conversation between Gacy and the two during which Rossi asked Gacy, "And what?
 Buried like the other five?"

 In interviews from death row, Gacy said that at the time of his arrest, three PDM employees were also considered suspects in the murders—all of whom he said were in possession of keys to his house.
-In addition to Cram and Rossi, Gacy named his former employee Philip Paske, who was a close associate of John Norman and an acquaintance of David Cram.
-In the late 1970s, Norman operated a nationwide sex trafficking ring based in Chicago known as the Delta Project.
-At least two victims believed to have been murdered by Gacy, Kenneth Parker and Michael Marino, had last been seen alive close to where Norman lived.
+In addition to Cram and Rossi, Gacy named his former employee Phillip Paske, who was an acquaintance of Cram and a close associate of John David Norman.
+In the late 1970s, Norman operated a nationwide sex trafficking ring based in Chicago known as the Delta Project with the help of Paske.
+At least two victims believed to have been murdered by Gacy (Kenneth Parker and Michael Marino) had last been seen alive close to where Norman lived.
 This led to speculation that Gacy had been connected to this trafficking ring.